 BEST NEW YEAR RESOLUTIONS OR NEW YEAR TASKS

-Today is January 1st, the first day of the start of a New Year.
-Many of you are contemplating creating a new set of “Resolutions” for the New Year.
-Before you spend your time and energy on this annual rite of passage of sorts, allow me to ask you 3 questions.
+Today is January 1st, the first day of the start of a new year.
+Many of you are contemplating creating new “resolutions” for the New Year.
+Before you spend your time and energy on this annual rite of passage, allow me to ask you three questions.

-- What were your Resolutions last year, and how many of them did you accomplish?
+- What were your resolutions last year, and how many did you accomplish?

 - Can you even remember for sure what they were?